SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

 1. You will see the request come in and manually respond using the _Try Me_ feature (copy and paste the generated ReplyTo topic and correlation ID)
 1. The Solace Broker will route the reply to the waiting Boomi Process

-POSITIVE
+> aside positive
-: This is the most basic implementation of this pattern.
+> This is the most basic implementation of this pattern.
 Queues, ACL's and other Solace features can be used for persistence, access lock down and much more.

 Let’s get started!